How to scan B&W line art

 Now you have a super hi resolution digital file of you artwork that you can use for printing.
 The file size is even more reasonable than a jpeg thanks to the LZW compression option.
 This method also works for colour pieces but requires some extra steps.

-1. Prepare you artwork as above
+1. Prepare your b&w artwork as above

 1. File / Save As / jpeg (or whatever works for you)